Underpinning our focus on improving economic mobility is a set of guiding principles.

 To steward our assets in a prudent manner.

 Our founder left us with a substantial investment portfolio that includes both real estate and liquid assets.
 Much of that real estate exists as undeveloped land.
 In order to optimize income while enhancing our built environment, we aim to divest the majority of our real estate assets in a timely and prudent manner.
 This allows our liquid assets to grow which, in turn, allows us to contribute more back into the Greenville community to achieve our vision and mission.

 Hollingsworth Funds seeks to enhance the opportunities and pathways that improve economic mobility for everyone in Greenville County.
 We recognize that the factors influencing economic mobility are complex and interconnected, therefore a collective approach to problem-solving is required.

-We are actively investing in housing affordability, improving education and reducing income inequality.
-We are learning more about other correlated factors to economic mobility while also investing in other cross-sector issues.
-Lastly, we believe that strong arts and cultural institutions are a key component to any vibrant and successful community.
+We are actively investing in housing affordability, transportation and connectivity, improving education and workforce development.
+Lastly, we believe that access to health for low income individuals and strong arts and cultural institutions are key components to any vibrant and successful community.